The Capital One Venture Rewards Credit Card Vs. The Capital One Venture X Rewards Credit Card

 The flexibility of Capital One miles is what makes them simple to use.
 You can transfer some miles, use some to book through Capital One Travel, and wipe charges off your statement that you can’t use miles for elsewhere, like a ferry or bus trip.
 Sometimes, getting the most value from your miles is about using them when you need them the most.

-How to upgrade or downgrade the Capital One Venture Rewards to the Capital One Venture X or vice versa
+How to upgrade or downgrade the Capital One Venture Rewards Credit Card to the Capital One Venture X Rewards Credit Card or vice versa

-If you’ve held the Capital One Venture Rewards card for a year or more and you think you’re ready for the Capital One Venture X, there are a couple of ways you can go about upgrading.
-Downgrading the Venture X to the Venture Rewards (or to another card) would follow the same process.
+If you’ve held the Capital One Venture Rewards Credit Card for a year or more and you think you’re ready for the Capital One Venture X Rewards Credit Card, there are a couple of ways you can go about upgrading.
+Downgrading the Capital One Venture X Rewards Credit Card to the Capital One Venture Rewards Credit Card (or to another card) would follow the same process.

 The first option is to call Capital One and speak with a representative to determine if you’re eligible for a card upgrade, downgrade, retention offer, or change.
 They can guide you through the upgrade or downgrade process if you decide to proceed.

-The other option is to log into your Capital One account online and select your Venture Rewards card.
+The other option is to log into your Capital One account online and select your Capital One Venture Rewards Credit Card.
 Then, select “Offers and Upgrades” from the options along the top.
 Click “Swap Your Card” to see what options you’re eligible for.

-Switching cards is a personal choice, but if you’re ready for a more premium rewards card and don’t mind paying a higher annual fee in exchange for some additional perks, consider upgrading to the Venture X. If you aren’t utilizing the perks of the Venture X or need to pay a lower annual fee, downgrading to the Venture Rewards is a good plan.
+Switching cards is a personal choice, but if you’re ready for a more premium rewards card and don’t mind paying a higher annual fee in exchange for some additional perks, consider upgrading to the Capital One Venture X Rewards Credit Card.
+If you aren’t utilizing the perks of the Capital One Venture X Rewards Credit Card or need to pay a lower annual fee, downgrading to the Capital One Venture Rewards Credit Card is a good plan.

 Summary: Which card is right for you?

-If you’re a frequent traveler who values airport lounge access and travel perks like statement credits, opt for the Venture X, especially if you know you’ll utilize the benefits to a point where you can offset the $395 annual fee.
-But, if a $95 annual fee is more your style, the Venture Rewards still has a generous welcome bonus and legitimate earnings potential that can bulk up your balance of Capital One Miles fast.
+If you’re a frequent traveler who values airport lounge access and travel perks like statement credits, opt for the Capital One Venture X Rewards Credit Card, especially if you know you’ll utilize the benefits to a point where you can offset the $395 annual fee.
+But, if a $95 annual fee is more your style, the Capital One Venture Rewards Credit Card still has a generous welcome bonus and legitimate earnings potential that can bulk up your balance of Capital One Miles fast.

 And if you’re not sure, start with one, then see how it goes.
 You can always upgrade or downgrade in a year if you’re ready for a change.